-Each LLDP-MED endpoint device class is defined to build upon the capabilities defined for the previous endpoint device class.
-For example, any LLDP-MED endpoint device that claims compliance as a media endpoint (Class II) also support all aspects of TIA-1057 applicable to generic endpoints (Class I).
-Any LLDP-MED endpoint device that claims compliance as a communication device (Class III) will also support all aspects of TIA-1057 applicable to both media endpoints (Class II) and generic endpoints (Class I).
+Each LLDP-MED endpoint device class is defined to build upon the capabilities defined for the previous Endpoint Device Class.
+For example, any LLDP-MED endpoint device claiming compliance as a Media Endpoint (Class II) also support all aspects of TIA-1057 applicable to Generic Endpoints (Class I).
+Any LLDP-MED endpoint device claiming compliance as a Communication Device (Class III) will also support all aspects of TIA-1057 applicable to both Media Endpoints (Class II) and Generic Endpoints (Class I).

-■ LLDP-MED Generic Endpoint (Class I): The LLDP-MED generic endpoint (Class I) definition is applicable to all endpoint products that require the base LLDP discovery services defined in TIA-1057.
-However, they do not support IP media or act as an end-user communication appliance.
+LLDP-MED Generic Endpoint (Class I): The LLDP-MED Generic Endpoint (Class I) definition is applicable to all endpoint products that require the base LLDP discovery services defined in TIA-1057.
+However, it does not support IP media or act as an end-user communication appliance.
 Such devices may include (but are not limited to) IP communication controllers, other communication related servers, or any device requiring basic services as defined in TIA-1057.